 “True experts are those who offer personalized, proven solutions and give people lasting results," she explains.
 “Authorities offer valuable assistance, not only from their heads but from their hearts.
 They share their wisdom freely, and in the process they get paid well in return."

-1. Establish Yourself As an Author
+1. Establish yourself as an author.

-“Blog what you know,” Scott suggests.
-“Writing original, regular posts on subjects in your area of expertise showcases what you know and gives you an opportunity to find your writer's voice.
-Comments to your posts help you understand where you need to clarify your message and, even more importantly, what works."
+Start with a blog, suggests Scott.
+“Blog what you know.
+Writing original, regular posts on subjects in your area of expertise showcases what you know and gives you an opportunity to find your writer's voice.
+Comments from readers to your posts help you understand where you need to clarify your message and, even more importantly, what works."

-2. Become a Communicator
+2. Become a communicator.

 In addition to public speaking, Marsh advises, "share educational tidbits, tips or lessons through video blogs or vlogs.
 The combination of your storytelling or speaking style, along with value-added tips, can solidify your image as an expert.
 It used to be that this opportunity only came through being interviewed on television, but sharing through video messaging is now affordable, easy and under your control.
 The result is educational, informative tips that are shareable by consumers."

-3. Rebrand and Refocus When Necessary
+3. Rebrand and refocus when necessary.